Sleepwalking (somnambulism)

 There are ways you can lower their risk of injury from sleepwalking.

-- You can remove large or breakable objects from the room.
+- Remove sharp or breakable objects from their room.

 - You can use a monitoring system in your child's room.
 This can send an alert if there is movement in the room.